AstroMined/debtonator/docs/progress.md

    - Current implementation addresses these challenges, but requires careful testing

 2. **Service Layer Architecture**
-   - Current service files mix data access and business logic
+   - In progress: Refactoring services to use repository pattern
-   - Repository pattern implementation will address this issue
+   - AccountService refactored as proof of concept
-   - Refactoring required to fully separate concerns
+   - Remaining services will follow the established pattern

-3. **Repository Test Validation Gap**
+   - Dependency injection framework in place

-   - Some repository tests are currently bypassing schema validation
+3. **Repository Error Handling**
-   - Tests don't properly simulate the service-to-repository flow
+   - Need to implement custom repository exceptions
-   - Implementation of standardized test pattern is now in progress
+   - Error translation in services needs to be standardized
-   - First reference implementation complete, remaining tests need updating
+   - Exception hierarchy should be consistent across the application